drewfish/node-crank/Readme.md

             * `subject`: "version", "date", "changeid", "changes"
             * `regexp`: string
             * `replace`: "string"
-                * if results in "--CRANK:SKIP--" then version is skipped
+                * if results in `--CRANK:SKIP--` then version is skipped

 ## template